-Gleefully violent and pitch black in its humor, writer/director Kirill Sokolov's award-winning debut feature Why Don't You Just Die! arrives in select U.S. theatres on April 10th with esteemed indie distributor Arrow Video repping its cred and making sure a wider audience catches this uniquely inspired film that smashes Tarantino's cinematic forehead into a film that Sokolov declares reflects the realities of life in Russia, modern relationships, and societal attitudes.
+Gleefully violent and pitch black in its humor, writer/director Kirill Sokolov's award-winning debut feature Why Don't You Just Die! arrives on digital on April 20th with esteemed indie distributor Arrow Video repping its cred and making sure a wider audience catches this uniquely inspired film that smashes Tarantino's cinematic forehead into a film that Sokolov declares reflects the realities of life in Russia, modern relationships, and societal attitudes.

 Why Don't You Just Die! is only a few minutes old when Sokolov lets loose with the chaos, a result that starts with Matvey (Aleksandr Kuznetsov) nervously gaining entry into the home of the apartment of his girlfriend's parents to defend her honor by killing her reportedly abusive father, Andrey (Vitaliy Khaev), who's no elderly slouch and clearly catches on rather quickly that something is up.
 Matvey's plans don't go quite as expected, Andrey is a formidable opponent with more than a few skeletons in his closet while, on the other hand, Matvey just plain refuses to die.

 The vast majority of the film's just over 90-minute running time is spent with these two going at each other in an increasingly violent fashion.
 It's as if Tarantino directed a live-action Looney Tunes mash-up.
 You can't help but expected Samuel L. Jackson to show up at some point.